freenas/freenas-docs/userguide/storage.rst

 The configuration options are described in :numref:`Table %s <zfs_zvol_config_opts_tab>`.
-Some settings are only available in "Advanced Mode".
-To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
+Some settings are only available in :guilabel:`Advanced Mode`.
+To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by checking :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.

 .. _zfs_zvol_config_opts_tab:

-.. table:: **zvol Configuration Options**
+.. table:: zvol Configuration Options

    +--------------------+----------------+----------------------------------------------------------------------------------------------------------------------+
    | **Setting**        | **Value**      | **Description**                                                                                                      |